odan/Slim-Website/docs/v5/concepts/middleware.md

 * When a Request comes in, it passes through the middleware in the **same order they were added** (first one added, first to run).
 * Once the Request reaches the route handler (your core logic), the app processes it and generates a Response.
-* The Response travels back out through the middleware in the same order, getting modified or processed along the way.
+* The Response travels back out through the middleware in the reversed order, getting modified or processed along the way.

 ```
-Request  → [Middleware #1] → [Middleware #2] → [Your Core App]
+Request  → [Middleware #1] → [Middleware #2] → [Your Core App] ↓
 Response ← [Middleware #1] ← [Middleware #2] ←
 ```